FOLIO 03J · Mental health

 2. Symptom-driven avoidance.
 Depression reduces forward planning.
 Anxiety increases avoidance behaviour around the source of distress, sometimes including the therapy itself.
 PTSD and trauma symptoms increase no-shows after sessions that touched difficult material.

 3. Long booking horizons.
 The mental health access shortage means many initial appointments are booked 3 to 8 weeks out, sometimes more.
-Forgetting risk compounds with lead time per JGIM 2016 reasons analysis.
+Forgetting risk compounds with lead time, and forgetting is among the most commonly cited reasons for missed appointments (Kaplan-Lewis and Percac-Lima 2013).

 4. Payer mix.
 Behavioral health serves a higher share of Medicaid and self-pay patients than most medical specialties, importing the structural barriers documented in the Medicaid no-show folio.